Disease Guide ·Urinary Tract Infection (UTI) ·2026

 Underlying Conditions

-If your dog's UTI is caused by bladder stones, diabetes, or Cushing's disease, the underlying condition must also be covered.
-Some policies cover the UTI but deny the root cause treatment — which is the expensive part.
+If UTI stems from bladder stones, diabetes, or Cushing's disease, the underlying condition must be covered.
+Some policies cover the UTI but deny root cause treatment - which is the expensive part.

 🇺🇸 US Pet Insurance Guide